-In line with that of other regulators including Ofcom, the MCA's preferred approach is to estimate the cost of equity using the CAPM.
+In line with the preferred approach of other regulators including Ofcom, the MCA's initial preferred approach is to estimate the cost of equity using the CAPM.
 Although the model suffers from certain theoretical shortcomings it is widely used by practitioners, has a clear theoretical foundation, is simple to implement and is well established when compared to other asset pricing models.

-In fact, in their Study into Certain Aspects of the Cost of Capital for Regulated Utilities in the UK, the authors state "it is now well-known that the CAPM has failed to account for several observations about the average stock returns (for example, that they are related to firm size, book-to-market equity and a number of other factors)."10 Despite these shortcomings, the authors conclude that the CAPM still retains the status of the model of choice for estimating the cost of equity.
+In fact, in their Study into Certain Aspects of the Cost of Capital for Regulated Utilities in the UK, the authors state "it is now well-known that the CAPM has failed to account for several observations about the average stock returns (for example, that they are related to firm size, book-to-market equity and a number of other factors)."11 Despite these shortcomings, the authors conclude that the CAPM still retains the status of the model of choice for estimating the cost of equity.
 "Almost all regulators of utilities companies estimate acceptable rates of profit by reference to CAPM.
 Use of the CAPM to estimate the required rate of return on the equity of a company is the usual procedure in large investment banks and securities houses.
-For example, Merrill Lynch, one of the world's largest investment houses, in its recent publication "The Cost of Capital Guide" uses the CAPM to estimate the required rate of return on the equity of companies throughout Europe.
-The London Business School share price services has for many years provided the inputs need to use the CAPM to estimate the cost of equity..."
+For example, Merrill Lynch, one of the world's largest investment houses, in its recent publication "The Cost of Capital Guide" uses the CAPM to estimate the required rate of return on the equity of a summer of rate of return on the equity of companies throughout Europe.
+The London Business School share price service has for many years provided the inputs needed to use the CAPM to estimate the cost of equity..."12

-8 Refer to Malin M, & Veeraraghavan, 'On the robustness of the Fama and French Multifactor Model: Evidence from France, Germany, and the United Kingdom' International Journal of Business and Economics, 2004 Vol 3 (2)
+9 Refer to Malin M, & Veeraraghavan, 'On the robustness of the Fama and French Multifactor Model: Evidence from France, Germany, and the United Kingdom' International Journal of Business and Economics, 2004 Vol 3 (2)

-9 'A Study into Certain Aspects of the Cost of Capital for Regulated Utilities in the UK, Stephen Wright, Robin Mason, David Miles February 2003.
+10 A Study into Certain Aspects of the Cost of Capital for Regulated Utilities in the UK, Stephen Wright, Robin Mason, David Miles February 2003.